Jean-Jacques Rousseau: Effect on the American Revolution

-One of Rousseau's most important American followers was textbook writer Noah Webster (1758–1843), who was influenced by Rousseau's ideas on pedagogy in Emile (1762).
-Webster structured his Speller in accord with Rousseau's ideas about the stages of a child's intellectual development.

 Rousseau's writings perhaps had an indirect influence on American literature through the writings of Wordsworth and Kant, whose works were important to the New England transcendentalist Ralph Waldo Emerson, as well as on Unitarians such as theologian William Ellery Channing.
 The Last of the Mohicans and other American novels reflect republican and egalitarian ideals present alike in Thomas Paine and in English Romantic primitivism.

 Criticisms of Rousseau

 The first to criticize Rousseau were his fellow Philosophes, above all, Voltaire.
-According to Jacques Barzun, Voltaire was annoyed by the first discourse, and outraged by the second.
+According to Jacques Barzun, Voltaire was annoyed by the first discourse and outraged by the second.
 Voltaire's reading of the second discourse was that Rousseau would like the reader to "walk on all fours" befitting a savage.

 Samuel Johnson told his biographer James Boswell, "I think him one of the worst of men; a rascal, who ought to be hunted out of society, as he has been".

 Jean-Baptiste Blanchard was his leading Catholic opponent.
 Blanchard rejects Rousseau's negative education, in which one must wait until a child has grown to develop reason.
 The child would find more benefit from learning in his earliest years.
 He also disagreed with his ideas about female education, declaring that women are a dependent lot.
-So removing them from their motherly path is unnatural, as it would lead to the unhappiness of both men and women.
+So, removing them from their motherly path is unnatural, as it would lead to the unhappiness of both men and women.